batraster1/BatteryNotifier/README.md

-# LearnAnko
+# BaatterNotifier
-Sample project for learn Anko
+Using the Anko framework on Kotlin